Eurovent

-Eurovent is Europe's Industry Association for Indoor Climate (HVAC), Process Cooling, and Food Cold Chain Technologies.
-Its members from throughout Europe represent more than 1.000 companies, the majority small and medium-sized manufacturers.
-The organisation's activities are based on highly valued democratic decision-making principles, ensuring a level playing field for the entire industry independent from organisation sizes or membership fees.
+Eurovent is a European organization representing the heating, ventilation, air conditioning and refrigeration industry.
+The majority of the members are small and medium-sized manufacturers.

 History

 Eurovent is one of the oldest industry associations of its kind.
-The association as we know it today is the result of the merger of the associations CECMA, the European Committee of Constructors of Air Handling Equipment, and CECOMAF, the European Committee of Refrigeration Equipment Manufacturers, in June 1996.
+The association is the result of the merger of the associations CECMA, the European Committee of Constructors of Air Handling Equipment, and CECOMAF, the European Committee of Refrigeration Equipment Manufacturers, in June 1996.

-1951-1960: European Union and association development

 The association represents an industry that started to develop in the 1950s, at a time when the market for heating and refrigeration systems started to grow rapidly.
 Simultaneously, the European Economic Community was founded and marked the start of a unified regulatory system for goods and services.

 European manufacturers of air handling technologies felt the need for in-depth cross-national coordination and information exchange, leading to the foundation of CECMA (later Eurovent) in 1958.
 Its founding members were national industry associations from Belgium, France, Germany, Italy and the Netherlands.

-Simultaneously, associations from the same countries representing the refrigeration equipment industry formed the European Committee of Refrigeration Equipment Manufacturers (CECOMAF), which closely cooperated with CECMA from the very beginning.
+Simultaneously, associations from the same countries representing the refrigeration equipment industry formed the European Committee of Refrigeration Equipment Manufacturers (CECOMAF), which closely cooperated with CECMA from the beginning.

 These associations were set up with two main objectives.
 First, to jointly develop working terminology in order to enhance communication.
 Second, to develop ‘codes of good practice’ or ‘Recommendations’ in Technical Committees and to implement those as national standards.
 The latter process formed the basis of the European industry's self-regulatory system, which, to date, is still a commonly used procedure in situations where no national or European standard is available.

-1961-1989: Activity expansion

 In the course of the constant enlargement of the European Union, CECMA and CECOMAF expanded accordingly, with national associations joining from both EU and non-EU member states, such as Denmark, the United Kingdom, Switzerland and Sweden.
 Around the same time, in 1964, CECMA changed its name to Eurovent.

 The first oil crisis and the search for solutions in the early 1970s further enhanced relations within the industry.
 Eurovent and CECOMAF started to jointly organise fairs as of 1976, meeting two viable needs: The creation of a single representative exhibition organised for and by the entire HVACR industry, and the generation of revenues, aimed to cover the associations’ increased activities.

 By the early 1980s, twelve Eurovent ‘Working Groups’ (today called ‘Product Groups’) actively worked on standardisation development following the increased production and marketing of specialised products.
 CECOMAF and Eurovent developed joint recommendations and technical documents, which increasingly obtained recognition and were sold in high numbers (about 300 copies annually) across Europe and beyond.